docbull/go-gossipsub-examples/README.md

 Connected to QmS...
 ```

-Now, enter any message in the terminal, then it would be disseminated to all peers in the chat using GossipSub.
+Now, enter any message in the terminal, then it will be disseminated to all peers in the chat using GossipSub.